Turkish finance minister upbeat over Halkbank sanctions-busting case

-ANKARA (Reuters) - Turkey has positive expectations regarding the Iran sanctions-busting case in the United States related to Turkish state-owned lender Halkbank, Finance Minister Berat Albayrak said, following talks with his U.S. counterpart.
+ANKARA (Reuters) - Turkey has positive expectations about the Iran sanctions-busting case in the United States involving Turkish state-owned lender Halkbank, Finance Minister Berat Albayrak said, following talks with his U.S. counterpart.

 A U.S. court in May jailed a Halkbank executive for helping Tehran get round U.S. sanctions.
 Halkbank faces potential U.S. fines in relation to that case.